Receivable Factoring | Factoring Accounts Receivables | 7 Park Avenue Financial

 INTRODUCTION

-Canadian business owners and financial managers can make some big, painful, expensive and time-consuming mistakes when choosing the wrong receivable factoring facility with a third party.
+Canadian business owners and financial managers can make some big, painful, expensive, and time-consuming mistakes when choosing the wrong third-party receivable factoring facility.

-In a previous article, we highlight three popular misconceptions about factoring receivables – they were:
+In a previous article, we highlighted three popular misconceptions about factoring receivables – they were:

 1. Receivables Factoring is the pledging of accounts receivable- it is the selling of accounts receivable - Factoring and receivables discounting are essentially the same thing and are the opposite of assigning your receivables to a bank under a General Security Agreement